 _______ DD Form 2795 (fill out electronically).
 Instructions.

-_______ DD Form 2813, Report of Dental Exam, completed and signed by your dentist.
+_______ DD Form 2813, (REMINDER: Use CHROME browser to view, download, save file to complete.)
+Report of Dental Exam, completed and signed by your dentist.
 PLEASE BE SURE YOUR DENTIST SIGNS AND PUTS HIS LICIENCE NUMBER IN BLOCK 9 OF THIS FORM.

-_______ DD FORM 771/Questionnaire EYEWEAR PRESCRIPTION glasses, you must complete a DD FORM 771/Questionnaire.
-This form MUST ALSO be included in your deployment packet, even if glasses/contacts are not required.
+_______ DD FORM 771/Questionnaire, EYE WEAR PRESCRIPTION glasses, you must complete a DD FORM 771/Questionnaire.
+This form MUST be included in your deployment packet, even if glasses/contacts are not required.
 In that case, simply write "glasses not required" on the form.
 The DD771 is the only form accepted by DoD when ordering prescription eyewear.
-Also please make ensure the Pupillary Distance (PD) both near and far are annotated on the form.
-NO OTHER FORM OF PRESCRIPTION CAN BE ACCEPTED.
-(You can include your civilian prescription with the DD771.)
+If you have current glasses with a valid prescription, it needs to annotated on the DD 771 along with the Pupillary Distances (both near and far).
+If glasses are needed the prescription, Pupillary Distances (both near and far) and frame size are needed.
 PRESCRIPTION MUST NOT BE OLDER THAN ONE YEAR.

 _______ Visual Acuity (Both Near and Far with and without glasses).
 Either doctor’s note or annotated on the DD Form 2808 (Blocks 61 and 63).
 This is the only vision test that is initially required.
 You will be notified if further testing is needed.